Azure/azure-sdk-for-js/samples/frameworks/react-native-expo/ts/appconfigBasic/README.md

 ### Add connection string to .env file

 Create a `.env` file in the project directory.
-Retrieve your connection string from Azure portal and add them into the `.env` file.
-Since this file contains secrets you need to add it to the ignore list if your code is commit into a repository.
+Retrieve your connection string from Azure portal and add them to the `.env` file.
+Since this file contains secrets you need to add it to the ignore list if your code is committed to a repository.

 **Note** We use connection string directly here for testing purpose.
 You should consider the trade-off between security and convenience and better use a backend to dynamically provide secrets to only authenticated users.